thesalesrebellion/thesalesrebellion.github.io/pages/teams.md

   heading: <span>Get</span><span>your</span> team<br><span>to</span><span>the</span>top!
   text: |-
     Transformative training and coaching for sales teams<br>who want to dominate their market
+  aside:
+    heading:
+      line_1: Chief Operating Officer
+      line_2: Business Technology Firm
+    text: |-
+      When covid hit we decided to invest in our people and get training.
+We’ve grown by 30% each year since.
   cta:
     text: Reach Out
     url: https://calendly.com/jeremiah-salesrebellion/30min-1